 Performance monitoring.
-DRCOG assembles congestion information from a variety of sources including the regional travel model, local government and CDOT traffic counts, and outside sources such as the national Urban Mobility Report prepared by the Texas Transportation Institute.
-Annual reports are produced to present updated information and new types of measures.
+DRCOG assembles congestion information from a variety of sources including the regional travel model, local government and CDOT traffic counts, private companies using vehicle probe data (for example,e.g. INRIX) and other sources such as the national Urban Mobility Report prepared by the Texas Transportation Institute.
+DRCOG produces annual reports to present updated information and new types of measures.

+The performance- based planning process established in MAP-21 and continued in the FAST Act (23 U.S.C.
+119) requires that DRCOG and CDOT develop transportation plans and transportation improvement programs through a performance-driven, outcome-based approach to planning.
+DRCOG and CDOT transportation plans shall include performance targets that address performance measures and standards and a system performance report.
+Plans requiring performance targets include:

+Regional Transportation Plan

+Transportation Improvement Program

+Statewide Transportation Plan

+State Transportation Improvement Program

 Strategy identification and evaluation.
 In this component, the causes of congestion are examined and congestion management strategies are explored.
-Per the DRCOG congestion management system framework, this activity takes place at two distinct levels, the regional level and the project level, as described in Exhibit 11.
+ThisT activity takes place at two distinct levels, the regional level and the project level, as described in Exhibit 11.
+Many types of congestion mitigation strategies are identified in DRCOG’s Congestion Mitigation Toolkit.

 Implementation.
-Projects must implement specific congestion management actions defined in the project level evaluation.
-Decisions as to schedule, responsibilities, and funding sources for the more regional congestion management strategies are made during the TIP process.
+To comply with federal requirements, projects must implement specific congestion management actions defined in the project level evaluation (for example,e.g., NEPA).
+Decisions as to schedule, responsibilities and funding sources for the more regional congestion management strategies are made during the TIP process.